Smoking and surgerySurgery - quitting smoking; Surgery - quitting tobacco; Wound healing - smoking

-There are Many Reasons to Quit Using Tobacco
+There Are Many Reasons to Quit Smoking

 - Blood clots and aneurysms in the brain, which can lead to strokes

 - Coronary artery disease, including chest pain (angina) and heart attacks

 Smoking also increases your risk for different types of cancer, including cancer of the:

 Smoking also leads to lung problems, such as emphysema and chronic bronchitis, and makes asthma harder to control.

 Some smokers switch to smokeless tobacco instead of quitting tobacco completely.
 But using smokeless tobacco still carries health risks, such as:

 - Worsening high blood pressure and chest pain